 Rule 12.1: General.
-Absent extraordinary circumstances, all stipulations must be in writing.
+Absent extraordinary circumstances, all stipulations must be in writing and signed by the accused.

 Rule 12.2: Marking.
 Stipulations will be marked as Prosecution, Defense, or Appellate Exhibits, as appropriate.
 Stipulations of expected testimony will be read to the trier of fact, but not taken into the deliberation room.
 Stipulations are not to be mentioned to court members unless previously received into evidence at an Article 39(a) session.